+It’s crucial to look for a location that has high visibility and lots of foot traffic.
 In the beginning, foot traffic could account for most of your sales, and will definitely be one of your most valuable means of advertising.
-So, it’s crucial to choose a location that has high visibility and lots of foot traffic.

-When choosing a location, talk to nearby business tenants to get their feedback on foot traffic and how they feel about the area.
-Also be sure to consider other elements, like parking and signage.
-Some landlords or even towns have restrictions on the kind of signage you can use on the front of your space.
+When choosing a location, talk to neighboring business tenants to get their feedback on foot traffic and how they feel about the area.
+Also, be sure to consider other elements, like accessibility, nearby competition, and signage (some landlords or zones have restrictions on the kind of signage you can use on the front of your space, so it’s important to do your research).
 Your storefront should also have ample parking for customers.

-Another option to consider is opening a temporary or seasonal gift basket business.
-Gift basket sales tend to spike during the winter holidays, especially for food and wine baskets.
-Signing a temporary lease can be a great way to test the waters and take advantage of the busiest retail sales season.
+Another option to consider is opening a temporary or seasonal gift basket store.
+Gift basket sales tend to spike during the winter holidays—especially for food and wine baskets.
+Signing a temporary lease, opening a pop-up shop, or selling your baskets at local markets and festivals can be great ways to test the waters and take advantage of the busiest retail sales season.

-Before you open your business, another important step is separating your personal and business finances.
+Another important step in opening your business is separating your personal and business finances.
 If you opt for an LLC business structure, separating your finances is necessary for protecting your personal assets.
 Having your finances separated also makes it easier to monitor expenses and track tax deductions.

-At first glance, the easiest way to buy products for your gift basket may be to run to the nearest box store.
-But, in order to get the best profit margins on your baskets, you should purchase your basket products at wholesale rates.
-Wholesale prices are typically 50% of standard retail prices, sometimes even less.
+At first thought, it may seem like the easiest way to buy products for your gift basket may be to run to the nearest box store.
+But to get the best profit margins on your baskets, you should purchase everything it takes to make them from retail suppliers at wholesale rates.
+Wholesale prices are typically 50% of standard retail prices (and sometimes even less).

 There are several ways to source wholesale products, including:

-- Purchasing directly from a wholesale distributor: Once you find a supplier you are happy with, purchasing directly from them will usually offer the best pricing.
+- Purchasing directly from a wholesale distributor: Once you find a supplier you’re happy with, purchasing directly from them will usually get you the best pricing.
+And as your business relationship with your supplier grows, you can begin negotiating for better pricing, shipping terms, or customizations.
 Some POS systems, like Lightspeed, have built-in product catalogs so you can order wholesale products directly from your POS.

-When it comes to what kind of gift baskets you want to sell, the options are endless.
-Popular gift basket categories include gourmet food and candy, bath and toiletry items, seasonal items, baby shower, and wedding themes.
+Popular gift basket categories include gourmet food and candy, bath and toiletry items, seasonal items, baby showers, and wedding themes.
 Many gift basket stores offer a variety of standard and custom baskets.

 To start, plan about 20 baskets.
 If you’re working with non-perishable items, you can create the baskets upfront to save on labor down the road.
-If you are working with perishable goods, create one sample basket for photos or display.
+If your baskets incorporate perishable goods, just create one sample basket for photos or display.

-In addition to the products inside your gift basket, you will need:
+In addition to the products inside your gift basket, you’ll need:

 - Cellophane or other clear wrapping material

-- Shrink wrap machine and heat gun for packaging
+- A shrink wrap machine and heat gun for packaging

 - Crafting tools